Cavity wall insulation

 - The British Board of Agrément (BBA).

-Check that your installer has signed up to a code of professional practice, such as that offered by the NIA.
-Also ask if the insulation installation is guaranteed for 25 years by the Cavity Insulation Guarantee Agency (CIGA).
+You should check that your installer has signed up to a code of professional practice, such as that offered by the NIA, and make sure the insulation installation is guaranteed for 25 years by the Cavity Insulation Guarantee Agency (CIGA).

 The CIGA provides independent 25-year guarantees for cavity wall insulation fitted by registered installers in the UK and Channel Islands.

-You can buy jackets to fit around your hot water cylinder and piping.
+- Buy jackets to fit around your hot water cylinder and piping.
 These are available from DIY stores and can be fitted yourself, provided that your pipes are easily accessible.
-The energy savings are much smaller than with wall or loft insulation but, as jackets cost between £5 and £15, they pay for themselves in a year or less.
+The energy savings are small but, as jackets cost about £15, they'll pay for themselves in a year or so.

-It’s worth fitting draught excluders to doors, windows and letterboxes to reduce heat loss.
+- Fit draught excluders to doors, windows and letterboxes to reduce heat loss.
 Gaps between skirting boards and floorboards are also worth tackling.
-Remember to close your curtains at dusk to stop heat escaping.

-Double glazing also cuts heat loss and reduces noise and condensation problems.
-You can expect savings of up to £160 a year on bills if you replace whole-house single glazing with double glazing.
-Make sure you use a company you can trust – we reveal the best and worst double glazing companies.
+- Double glazing reduces heat loss and noise and can help with condensation problems.
+You can expect savings of up to £110 a year on bills if you replace whole-house single glazing with double glazing.
+Make sure you use a company you can trust – we've found the best and worst double glazing companies.